Sierra School of Sonoma County

 Hello!
 My name is Alison Rodrigues, I am excited to have been able to join the Sierra Sonoma team as the Program Director.
 I am a Licensed Marriage and Family Therapist with an extensive background providing mental health supports to individuals, and families in a variety of school and community settings.
 However, my passion is working in schools and supporting students as whole beings.
 I firmly believe that every student has the potential to grow, learn, and become the best version of themselves, regardless of their background or experiences.
 I am driven to find the right combination of care, attention, and supports to help each student overcome any limitations and realize their full potential.
 Sierra School has given me a great opportunity to continue being able to pursue this passion.

-Kristy Dellinger, School Counselor
+Kristy Dellinger, Therapist

-Michelle Wilhoyte, Special Education Teacher
+Michelle Wilhoyte, Teacher

 Our Students